 Here’s my two cents.
 I usually go seeking for maximum spoke tension when dealing with large difference in bracing angles, encountering torsional force or even having smaller flange offset’s.
 Most of this applies to non-disc road bike rear hubs.
 With tension ratio of let say 1.85, you may easily be left with one side on the verge of going slack if not using proper vibration-reducing means.
 For front wheels that usually have wider flanges with similar bracing angles I tend to go 5-10% below that value.
 But spoke count and lacing pattern come also in decision scope.
 Yap, for higher spoke counts, tension for single spoke should be decreased accordingly.

 After reading all that, you should take this disclaimer with better conscious.
-Even though my SpokeCalc has a tension recommendation build in a calculator, it is just a reference point, derived from tension ratio.
+Even though my SpokeCalc has a spoke tension calculator built-in, what it gives you is just a reference point, derived from a spoke tension ratio.
 And as such it must be taken with precaution as it will not account for the total force put on the wheel (read again the paragraph about total force on the system structure).

 If you still recall, one of our initial misconception was “getting spokes tightened equally”.
 Basically it is just a trivialization or generalization of a more complex subject.